bemc22/JR2net/README.md

 ## How to cite
-If this code is useful for your and you use it in an academic work, please consider citing this paper as
+If this code is useful for your research and you use it in an academic work, please consider citing this paper as

 ```bib